Minimizing Pennsylvania Inheritance Tax

 Safety Tip Regarding Life Insurance

-Is life insurance taxable in PA?
-No. Life insurance is excluded from PA inheritance tax.
-As a result, you may get advice to buy a life insurance policy to pass assets to beneficiaries without beneficiaries or your estate needing to pay PA inheritance tax.
-However, buying life insurance for the sole purpose of avoiding PA inheritance tax is bad advice.
-The advice is probably being provided by a salesperson more intent on chasing commissions for themselves rather than providing sound financial advice to you.
 If you are purchasing life insurance to save money on PA inheritance taxes, you are essentially purchasing life insurance as an investment.
-Taxes, costs, rate of return, liquidity, and other factors need to be carefully considered and compared with all other alternatives, including "normal" investments that aren't insurance products, before proceeding.
+Taxes, costs, rate of return, liquidity, and other factors need to be carefully considered and compared with all other alternatives, including other investments that aren't insurance products, before proceeding.

 In summary, there are practical ways to reduce the impact of PA inheritance tax without necessarily needing to move to a state without estate tax or inheritance tax.

 As a Pennsylvania fiduciary financial advisor who specializes in retirement planning, estate planning, including PA inheritance tax planning, fits well within our scope of work.
-We’ll get an experienced Pennsylvania estate planning attorney involved and work together to design an estate plan that coordinates well with your overall retirement planning.
+We work with experienced Pennsylvania estate planning attorneys to structure an estate plan that coordinates well with our client's overall retirement planning.
+Estate planning is an important component of comprehensive retirement planning.